Analyze successful stores in existing markets

 Add variable-based criteria

-The last type of criteria to be added to the Suitability Analysis Candidate Sites layer is variable based.
+The last type of criteria you'll add to the Suitability Analysis Candidate Sites layer is variable based.
+You'll use the same list of variables you used for your previous suitability analyses.

-- In the Contents pane, if necessary, select Suitability Analysis Candidate Sites.
+- If necessary, in the Contents pane, select Suitability Analysis Candidate Sites.

-- On the Suitability tab, in the Criteria group, click the Add Criteria drop-down menu and choose Add Variables from Data Browser.
+- On the Suitability Analysis tab, in the Criteria group, click the Add Criteria drop-down menu and choose Add Variables From Data Browser.

 The Add Variable Based Suitability Criteria tool pane appears.